For Teachers & Administrators

 Collaborative fair across multiple schools in a district.
 Shared costs and judges, higher visibility.
 Ideal for rural areas where individual schools are small.

-Requires district coordinator.
-Contact FairGame for setup support.
+Requires district coordinator · Contact FairGame for support

 Virtual / Hybrid